GeoffEvans/aol_model/README.rst

 aol_model
 =======================

 A model of an acousto-optic lens.

+Doumentation is located at http://aol-model.readthedocs.org/.

 The lens design is detailed in [1].
 The model is described and used extensively in [2].